 Day 3 – Kick off your fjord tour by driving towards Voss, where you can witness the might of the Tvindefossen waterfall.
 Then head towards Sogndal, where you will pass by Flåm and its famous railway – hop on board for stunning valley views.

 Day 4 – Sogndal could be the poster child for Norway, especially as it is located on the Sognefjord, the longest and deepest fjord in the nation.
 Swim or kayak in the fjord, or bike along the coast.
-Then go to Urnes to see one of the oldest stave churches in Norway, or visit the icy Nigarsbreen glacier.
+Then go to Urnes to see one of the oldest stave churches in Norway, or visit the dazzling Nigarsbreen glacier.

 Day 5 – A trip to the fjords of Norway wouldn’t be complete without going to magical Geiranger, filled with snow-capped mountains, lush forests, and towering waterfalls.
 But first, you’ll drive north along the celebrated National Tourist Route “Sognefjellsvegen”, the highest mountain pass in northern Europe which passes through the glorious Jotunheimen national park.

-Day 6 – Today is made for road trip junkies – wind your way up Ørnevegen, known as “The Eagle Road” to Eidsdal.
+Day 6 – Today is made for road trip enthusiasts – wind your way up Ørnevegen, known as “The Eagle Road” to Eidsdal.
 Then, after a short ferry ride to Linge, you’ll be able to tackle the twisting Trollstigen, or Troll Ladder – one of the best-known roads in Norway.
 End in Ålesund, celebrated for its fantastic Art Nouveau architecture.

 Day 7 – Hop on a ferry to Loen, where you’ll sail past beautiful fjords like Vartdalsfjorden, Østrafjorden and Voldsfjorden.
 Once you get to this lovely town, stretch your legs on a hike up Mount Skåla, which promises gorgeous views from the top.